ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 }
 ```

-15. Now that we have completed our node.js code, we can run it by typing in our terminal:
+15. Now we can run our central code by typing in our terminal:

 ```sh
 node central.js
 ```

-16. We should now see a stream of accelerometer values from our Arduino Nano 33 IOT in our terminal!
+16. Ensure the Arduino is also still powered on.
+We should now see a stream of accelerometer values from our Arduino Nano 33 IOT in our terminal!

 ## Conclusion

-In this article, we've delved into the intricacies of Bluetooth Low Energy (BLE) through an exploration of its architecture and a practical tutorial on interfacing with an Arduino Nano 33 IoT with a laptop via Node.js.
+We have now delved into the intricacies of Bluetooth Low Energy (BLE) through an exploration of its architecture and a practical tutorial on interfacing with an Arduino Nano 33 IoT with a laptop via Node.js.
 This exploration highlighted BLE's significance in IoT applications, emphasizing its low power consumption and efficient data transfer capabilities, which make it ideally suited for a wide range of applications, from wearable technology to home automation systems.
 The detailed tutorial provided a hands-on approach to utilizing BLE, showcasing the ease with which developers can implement BLE services and characteristics to facilitate seamless device-to-device communication.

 BLE is an important technology in the IoT landscape, enabling the development of innovative, energy-efficient solutions that enhance connectivity and interaction between devices.
-Through this concise overview and tutorial, we've illustrated BLE's potential to be utilized to enhance our daily lives with wireless connectivity.
+Have have illustrated BLE's potential to be utilized to enhance our daily lives with wireless connectivity.
 As IoT continues to evolve, BLE's role is undeniably pivotal, and previews a world where all our devices will be connected in an IoT.

 ## Sources